Discover the natural beauty of the Cotswold Hills, on one of our Cotswold Self-Guided Walking Tours.

 This tour starts in Moreton-in-Marsh where you will stay the night.
 This pretty town is located at the crossroads of the Fosse Way (the Roman Road that runs from Exeter to Lincoln) and the A44, the main road from Oxford to Aberystwyth in west Wales.
 It’s not surprising then that Moreton was once a coaching station and the numerous elegant 18th century coaching inns are evidence of this.
 It has also been market town since 1227 – as its wide main street testifies – and there is still a thriving Tuesday market.

-On the first walking day, there is a gentle climb from Moreton to Stow-on-the-Wold (the highest town in the Cotswolds) for the second night, passing by country mansions and through sleepy villages.
-Located at the junction of six roads Stow is an important and natural meeting place.
+On the first walking day, there is a gentle climb from Moreton to Stow-on-the-Wold (the highest town in the Cotswolds) where you will spend the second night, passing by country mansions and through sleepy villages.
+Located at the junction of six roads, Stow is an important and natural meeting place.
 The market square is also a reminder of Stow-on-the-Wold’s heritage as the major sheep market in the Cotswolds.
 In the 17th century, the writer Daniel Defoe recorded that 20,000 sheep were sold in a single day.

 On the last walking day, you’ll hike through Salmondsbury, a Neolithic and Iron Age archaeological site next to the River Dikler.
 Then over the ridge from Gloucestershire to Oxfordshire for a walk through prosperous villages in rich farmland to Kingham railway station and your journey home.